ustaxcourt/ef-cms/docs/entities/Case.md

 ### respondents

-List of Respondents (from the IRS) associated with the Case.
+List of respondents (from the IRS) associated with the case.

 > `array` | optional

 ### sealedDate

-When the Case was sealed from the public.
+When the case was sealed from the public.

 > `date` | optional